ashvin077/LearningProject/README.md

 # FoodServices
 This is my first project, that I made during my learning days.
 This Website is made from only HTML and CSS.
+And this website is not responsive.